 Coronet Peak ski passes and prices

-- Night Ski Pass is priced at $69NZD **Night skiing is available between 4-9 pm Wednesdays and Fridays from 22nd June – 2nd September with Saturday Night Ski on the three school holidays in July.
+- A night ski pass is priced at $79 NZD.
+Night skiing is available between 4 pm to 9 pm on Wednesdays and Fridays from late June to the 1st of September with Saturday Night Ski on the three school holidays in July

-Why ski at Coronet Peak
+Why ski at Coronet Peak?

-A big bonus is Coronet Peak offers night skiing on Wednesday, Friday, and certain Saturday nights.
+One thing that makes skiing at Coronet Peak unique is that you can go night skiing on Wednesday, Friday, and certain Saturday nights!
 This event starts at 4 pm and finishes at 9 pm.
 Night skiing is a very cool and unique experience and is an event that attracts lots of friendly locals.
-There are wide floodlight-lit trails, a heated outdoor deck to enjoy a cozy après-ski, and live DJs.
-Night skiing at Coronet Peak is definitely one of the best things to do in Queenstown in winter!

 There’s a varied selection of dining options on Coronet Peak with 3 restaurants in the base building and a stunning mountain restaurant called Heidi’s Hut, over at Rocky Gully.